DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/detail-row.md

 ## Uncontrolled Mode

-In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), you can specify the initially expanded detail rows using the `RowDetailState` plugins's `defaultExpandedRows` property.
+In the [uncontrolled mode](controlled-and-uncontrolled-modes.md), you can specify the initially expanded detail rows using the `RowDetailState` plugin's `defaultExpandedRows` property.

 .embedded-demo(detail-row/simple-detail-row)